 November 14th, 2010

-I’ve mentioned pheasant before, here, so I won’t bore you too much with details.
+Pheasant were probably introduced to Britain by the Romans and were definitely well established by the time of the Normans.
 The season for shooting pheasants runs from October 1st to February 1st, so by now they are in plentiful supply at your local butcher.
 Prices should have come down a bit and the birds should be a decent size.
 My favourite butcher currently has pheasants at £7 a brace – they are half the price and double the size that you’ll find in supermarkets.

 Simple Roast Pheasant recipe (a medium sized bird feeds 2 – I’d describe supermarket size as small):